 - A list of risk factors and treatment options for you

 - A screening schedule (like a checklist) for appropriate preventive services.
 Get details about coverage for screenings, shots, and other preventive services.

 6. Personal Emergency Response Systems (PERS): Despite your best efforts to prevent a fall, sometimes it happens anyway.
-Personal emergency response systems or life alert systems, made popular by the famous "I've fallen and can't get up" commercials, can be a huge help in limiting the damage.
+Medical alert systems or life alert as some people also call them, made popular by the famous "I've fallen and can't get up" commercials, can be a huge help in limiting the damage.

 The technology basically allows its wearer to press a button worn around their neck or wrist when they fall.
 When pressed, the button contacts the monitoring center who then asses the situation over a two way speaker or immediately dispatches emergency responders.
 Some of the best personal emergency response systems also offer fall detection, GPS tracking and mobile coverage for inside and outside the home.